riceissa/analytics-table/README.md

 Enter the email address, and make sure the "Viewer" role is selected ("Data restrictions" don't matter I think) -> Add (top right corner).

+### Add the property ID and GA4 start date to projects.sql

+Go to https://github.com/riceissa/analytics-table/blob/master/sql/projects.sql and edit the file so that the new columns `property_id` and `ga4_start_date` have values.
+To find the property ID, go to GA4 and navigate to Admin (leftmost sidebar, way at the bottom) -> Property column -> Property Settings -> Find the "PROPERTY ID" on the right side of the screen, you can click the copy button to copy the ID.

 ## See also

 - https://github.com/riceissa/timelines-wiki-main-page-table